w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 Hands-on *machine learning* (module 2, 24 hours)

-- Theory, practice, and case studies of the main steps of tge CRISP-DM methodology
+- Theory, practice, and case studies of the main steps of the CRISP-DM methodology
   - (Tentative) Labs will be every two weeks
   - Python libraries for machine learning (mainly `pandas` and `scikit-learn`)

 *Learning the working knowledge for the Artificial Intelligence field*